 With companies such as Sarcos, the future for safer, more productive workers appears bright.

 When workplace injuries do occur, the focus needs to be on recovery that includes medical care and wage replacement.
-If you have been denied a North Carolina workers’ compensation claim, you can appeal with the assistance of an attorney who understands the paperwork and process.
+If you have been denied a North Carolina workers’ compensation claim, you can appeal with the assistance of a Charlotte workers compensation attorney who understands the paperwork and process.